RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 </div>
 <br />

-Below is the code and the input image.
+Below is the input image and the code.

 <br />
 <div style="text-align:center;">